utahneurorobotics/u-of-u-functional-test-socket/README.md

-# University of Utah Multi-User, Transradial Check Socket
+# University of Utah Multi-User, Transradial, Functional-Test Socket
-Part files and lists for creating a multi-user, transradial check socket for functional validation of new myoelectric control strategies.
+Part files and lists for creating a multi-user, transradial, functional-test socket for validation of new myoelectric control strategies.